stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 encodeCountries = encode
 ```

-Before coding our tests, lets create and organize `HtmlGoldenSpec.hs` and `JsonGoldenSpec.hs` modules into directories as well.
+Before coding our tests, let's create and organize `HtmlGoldenSpec.hs` and `JsonGoldenSpec.hs` modules into directories as well.

 ```shell
 $ tree tests